Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 If you have allergies or any other aversions to dogs, please be sure to discuss this with me prior to scheduling any in-person appointments so that accommodations (or referrals to another provider, if necessary) can be made.
 I also offer telehealth sessions for an allergy-safe alternative.

-When you enter the building you will enjoy a peaceful, private and secured space with gentle music and pleasant smells.
-The windows may be open to let the outdoors in if the weather is agreeable.
-If there is a scent diffuser running and you don’t care for the scent, feel free to switch it off.
-We only use oils with high quality purity testing, and we try to choose gentle, calming scents, but sometimes people’s preferences can vary, and we don’t want you sitting in a space where you don’t appreciate the scent!
+If you don’t care for the smell of the essential oil diffuser, feel free to switch it off.
+We use oils with high quality purity testing, and gentle, calming scents, but preferences can vary sometimes, and we don’t want you sitting in a space where you don’t appreciate the smell!

-Help yourself to a drink or a snack!
+Help yourself to a drink or a snack

 You can’t miss our courtesy bar when you walk in!
 You’ll find a variety of hot and cold drink options and snacks.
 Therapy is hard work—let’s do whatever we can to make it a little easier!